makselab/fibrationSymmetries/README.md

 # Functions to work with fibration symmetries.

-**Ian Leifer, Levich Institute and Physics Department, City College of New York, New York, NY 10031**
+Author: **Ian Leifer, Levich Institute and Physics Department, City College of New York, New York, NY 10031**

 ## Installation